Craft Beers & Breweries

 In the mood for a tasty cider?
 Bishop Cider Co., located in the Bishop Arts District, makes hard cider on site.
 The Tasting Room lets you try all the latest concoctions with six ciders on tap to choose from.
 Order cider by the glass, by the flight, or even fill growlers to take with you.
 Bishop Cider also owns Cidercade in the Design District, an arcade and bar showcasing over 120 games and 24 ciders on tap.

-An unpretentious brewery in the Cedars District created by three friends who began brewing in their garage.
-Four Corners Brewing Co. features home brews with local flavor and Saturday tours.
-Their taproom, open seven days a week, often features events such as Loteria, trivia nights, live music performances and chef takeovers.
+An unpretentious brewery in the Cedars District created by three friends who began brewing in their garage, Four Corners Brewing Co. features home brews with local flavor and Saturday tours.
+Their taproom, open four days a week, often features events such as Loteria, trivia nights, live music performances and chef takeovers.

 Located in the Design District, Peticolas Brewing Company has won numerous awards for its beer, including two gold medals at the Great American Beer Festival.
-This Dallas-born brewery features a taproom where you can enjoy more than a dozen local brews on tap in a fun and relaxing environment with family and friends.
-Brewery tours take place the first and third Saturdays of every month.
+This Dallas-born brewery features a three-level taproom where you can enjoy more than a dozen local brews on tap in a fun and relaxing environment with family and friends.
+Brewery tours take place the first and third Saturdays of every month, costs $10 and come with a branded pint and three beer tokens!

-The Texas Ale Project is a modern brewery that creates a variety of craft beers, with a taproom, tours and live music and events.
+The Texas Ale Project is a modern brewery that creates a variety of craft beers, with a taproom, beer garden, tours and live music and events.
 It’s the first brewery to be built from the ground up in the city of Dallas since the late 1800s.
-The Texas Ale Project is on a mission to refine some of the greatest American craft beer traditions that have been influenced by the last 8,000 years of brewing culture.
+Find it in the Design District.

 Tucked away in far northeast Dallas, Oak Highlands has all the makings of a neighborhood brewery.
 The outdoor space includes games like cornhole, ping pong tables and foosball set ups, making it a good afternoon outing for everyone in your corner, kids and pups included.
-Check their schedule before you head out – they are only open Thursday through Saturday.
+The tap room opens on Wednesdays each week.

 This locally owned, East Dallas newcomer offers an extensive menu of both local and national indie brews that pair nicely with their food menu – the tater kegs and Texas Heat flatbread are crowd-pleasing options.
 And walking off the beers is easy – there’s an entrance to the White Rock Lake Trail just off the alehouse’s parking area.